cgwire/kitsu/docs/production_advanced/README.md

 On the detailed page, you have access to the episode's casting.
 You can see all the assets used in the whole episode.

-You also have access to the schedule, Preview Files, Activity, and Timelog of the episode **tasks**.
+You can also access the schedule, Preview Files, Activity, and Timelog of the episode **tasks**.

-## Create Task for Sequence
+## Create Tasks for Sequence

 When you are in a production, you can create specific **Task type** for the sequences.
 It's especially useful when you have macro tasks to track, like Story and color Board, Color Grading, etc.